zhuodannychen/Portfolio-Optimization/README.md

 </p>

 As we can see, some portfolios performed better than other ones, meaning there has to be an optimized portfolio.
-## Efficient Frontier
-The efficient frontier is the set of portfolios that maximize returns given a level of risk.
 ## Equally Weighted Portfolio
 The equally weighted portfolio allocates equal amounts of capital to each asset.
 ```python